 Interrupted breathing at night can affect how you feel all day.
-Sleep apnea therapy at Tend Dental uses custom oral appliances to support open-airway breathing, reduce snoring, and provide a comfortable option for sleep apnea treatment without CPAP.
+Sleep apnea therapy is guided by experienced dental professionals, personalized to your needs, and designed for long-term success.
+We use custom oral appliances that are professionally fitted to support open-airway breathing, reduce snoring, and provide a comfortable option for sleep apnea treatment without CPAP.

 Sleep apnea is a sleep disorder that affects how you breathe at night and how you feel during the day.
-In obstructive sleep apnea, relaxed throat muscles narrow the airway during sleep, making it harder to breathe and disrupting the deep, restorative rest your body needs to feel refreshed.
+In obstructive sleep apnea, relaxed throat muscles narrow the airway during sleep, making it harder to breathe and disrupting the deep, restorative rest your body needs.

-Ongoing breathing disruption can lead to fatigue, morning headaches, or jaw discomfort, even when sleep study results appear mild.
+These repeated interruptions can lead to daytime fatigue, morning headaches, or jaw discomfort, even when sleep study results appear mild.

-Your oral structure plays an important role in sleep apnea therapy.
-Crowded teeth, a narrow palate, or teeth grinding (bruxism) can affect airflow while you sleep.
-At Tend, our expert dentists are trained to recognize these early warning signs during routine visits and provide care that comes with clear answers, helping you better understand how your oral health may impact your airway.
+Your oral structure plays an important role in airway health.
+Crowded teeth, a narrow palate, or teeth grinding can all affect airflow while you sleep.
+Our dentists are trained to recognize these early signs during routine visits and guide you toward clear answers, so you can better understand how your oral health connects to your sleep.

-Once diagnosed with sleep apnea, many patients undergo treatment with a Continuous Positive Airway Pressure (CPAP) machine, which delivers air pressure through a mask to keep the airway open.
-We offer an alternative with oral appliance therapy.
-These custom appliances help keep your airway open, reduce snoring, and promote comfortable, restorative sleep without a machine.
+Once diagnosed with sleep apnea, many patients undergo treatment with a Continuous Positive Airway Pressure (CPAP) machine.
+Tend offers a personalized alternative with oral appliance therapy.
+These custom oral appliances support open-airway breathing, reduce snoring, and promote comfortable, restorative sleep, with ongoing care and support to help ensure long-term success.

-Loud, frequent snoring is often the first sign of airway resistance during sleep.
-Snoring can signal the need for sleep apnea treatment, especially when airflow is restricted by relaxed throat muscles.
-Custom oral appliances can help reduce snoring and support quieter, more comfortable breathing at night.
+Loud, frequent snoring is often an early sign of airway resistance during sleep.
+It can signal the need for sleep apnea treatment, especially when airflow is restricted.
+Custom oral appliances, professionally fitted by your care team, can help reduce snoring and support quieter, more comfortable breathing.

 Jaw pain

-Ongoing jaw pain, stiffness, or clicking can be linked to nighttime clenching and airway strain.
-Obstructive sleep apnea and TMJ-related tension often overlap, which is why dental sleep apnea treatment may include jaw support and open-airway therapies.
+Ongoing jaw pain, stiffness, or clicking may be linked to nighttime clenching and airway strain.
+Sleep apnea and TMJ-related tension often overlap, which is why treatment may include guided adjustments that support both jaw comfort and airway health.

 Daytime fatigue

-Interrupted breathing can prevent deep, restorative sleep, even if you don’t remember waking up.
-Many people with untreated sleep apnea experience ongoing fatigue, low energy, and difficulty focusing during the day.
+Interrupted breathing can prevent deep, restorative sleep, even if you don’t remember waking.
+Many people with untreated sleep apnea experience low energy, brain fog, and difficulty focusing throughout the day.

 Teeth grinding (bruxism)

-Grinding or clenching your teeth at night is often your body’s response to airway obstruction.
-Sleep apnea dental appliances and nightguards can help reduce grinding while supporting better airflow during sleep.
+Grinding or clenching your teeth at night is often your body’s response to airway restriction.
+Professionally fitted oral appliances can help reduce grinding and improve airflow, with adjustments made over time to maintain comfort and effectiveness.

 Tiredness